 The U.S. Environmental Protection Agency ("EPA") has focused on GHGs, maintaining GHGs threaten the public health and welfare of the American people.
-The EPA also maintains that GHG emissions from on-road vehicles contribute to that threat.
-The EPA's endangerment finding covers emissions of six GHGs.
 The EPA's continuing efforts to limit GHG emissions could adversely affect our U.S. manufacturing operations, increase prices for energy, fuel and transportation, require us to accommodate changes in parameters, such as the way parts are manufactured, and may, in some cases, require us to redesign certain of our products.
 This, or other federal or state regulations, could lead to increased costs, which we may not be able to recover from customers, delays in product shipments and loss of market share to competitors.
 For example, Teledyne Battery Products unit makes lead acid batteries in California and is subject to a variety of environmental regulations and inspections, which have increased over time.
 Also, some of our sites conduct electroplating, metal finishing and other operations that utilize hazardous materials that are subject to similar regulations.
 Regulatory changes or failure by a business to meet applicable requirements could disrupt that business or force a closure or relocation of the business.